podipo/skellago/README.md

 	make psql

-To watch the logging on the API service's stdout:

-	make watch_api

 # Adding API resources

 This skeleton project assumes that you're going to add your own API endpoints and fire up your own special API.
 The easiest way to get started is to modify [api.go](https://github.com/podipo/skellago/blob/master/go/src/podipo.com/skellago/api/api.go) with a few example resources, using the [user](https://github.com/podipo/skellago/blob/master/go/src/podipo.com/skellago/be/user_api.go) and [schema](https://github.com/podipo/skellago/blob/master/go/src/podipo.com/skellago/be/schema.go) resources as examples.

-Your normal dev cycle is tweak some go code, rebuild the image, replace any running api container with the new image, and then watch the logs.
-Do that using this command:

-	make cycle_api
-	# This assumes that you have already started a postgres container with `make start_postgres`

 # Testing